srahimeen/google-takeout-metadata-fix-go/README.md

 When photos and videos are backed up from Google Photos using Google Takeout, the exif metadata properties are often not correct.
 The `DateTimeOriginal`, `FileCreateDate`, and `FileModifyDate` end up being the timestamp when the files were downloaded, and not the actual timestamp of when the photo/video was created.
 Google provides us with a JSON file for each photo/video which contains the original metadata (including the correct date/timestamp properties), which we can use to correct the metadata of the downloaded files.

-This script intends to provide an easy way to fix all the metadata issues related the Google Takeout output.
+This script intends to provide an easy way to fix all the metadata issues related the Google Takeout files.

 This script assumes you use the following process to perform your Google Photos backup:

 1. Download your Google Takeout output
 2. Unzip it
-3. Download your Google Photos albums separately.
+3. (Optional) Download your Google Photos albums separately.
 Copy/paste that folder in your main Google Takeout directory (where you unzipped all the files) and merge the folders.
 This ensures that photos which were shared by others in your shared albums are actually copied to your album folders.
 4. Once this Google Takeout folder is ready, follow the instructions to run the script at the top level of this folder.

-> Google Takeout only stores _your_ photos in your album folder and does not have photos shared by others in them.
-Even if you "Save" them in Google Photos, it only ends up in your "Photos from Year" folder and not your album folders.

-> The JSON metadata file can be in the following formats: filename.extension.json OR filename.extension.supplemental-metadata.json, filename.extension.supplemental-me.json, filename.extension.su\*.json, and so on.
-It truncates the "supplemental" portion if the file name is > 47 chars.
-The script handles all of these cases.

 ## Technical Requirements